2260 Airport Road,

 5 people favorited this theater

-The Airport Drive-In opened in 1961, to replace the Front Drive-In which was torn down to build I-81.
+The Airport Drive-In opened September 6, 1961, to replace the Front Drive-In which was torn down to build I-81.
 The drive-in was located on Airport Road, just below the Broome County Airport.
 It held 1,001 cars.

 Loews moved me to the Binghamton area in 1990, and the Airport Drive-In was limping.
 I was able to convince my Division Manager to let me revamp the Drive-In—we made it second-run, at a carload price, and did several successful promotions with Wendy’s and an area radio station.
 We were a hit, and the drive-in pushed on for another three years.
 We were able to repaint the screen, install FM sound (the AM would cut out when a plane flew overhead!), paint the buildings, and mow down the last 10 or so ramps, which hadn’t been used in years.
 We actually sold out on a few occasions-one time even delaying flights out of the airport because of the traffic (two lane road)!